mikeU-1F45F/mikechu.com/docs/prd.md

 ## Timeline & Iteration Planning
 - Request feedback after each major implementation phase
 - Suggest implementing eras incrementally, starting with the Present era
-- Propose A/B testing of key interactive elements for engagement
 - Schedule regular check-ins to review progress and adjust direction
 - Allow for evolution of the Future section as new technologies emerge

-## Component & Styling Requirements
-- Build UI components with Skeleton UI v3 as the foundation
-- Create era-specific Tailwind theme extensions for each time period
-- Implement micro-interactions on all interactive elements:
-  - Subtle hover states with appropriate era-styling
-  - Click/tap feedback animations
-  - Focus state indicators that match each era's design language
-  - Form input animations and validation feedback
-- Design scroll-triggered animations using CSS v4 features:
-  - Elements that fade/slide in as they enter the viewport
-  - Parallax scrolling effects for depth
-  - Progress indicators tied to scroll position
-  - Scroll-linked animations for timeline elements
-- Create custom Skeleton UI v3 component variants for each era

-## API & Integration Requirements
-- GitHub API integration for pulling repository and contribution data
-- Social media integration for LinkedIn and other platforms
-- Consider headless CMS for easier content management
-- Analytics implementation to track user engagement with different eras
-- Setup for automated deployment via Docker image

-## UI Prompt

-Act as an expert UI designer.
-Read the attached PRD project design document.
-Generate images that align with the creative brief and provide a conceptual finished product to present to the client for his website.
-You must follow the PRD brief.
-I expect to see images here in this chat showing the various parts of the portfolio website.